-Lehigh battled back but ultimately fell short in the 155th edition of the most played rivalry in all of college football.
+Lehigh University beat Lafayette College 17-10 in the 157th meeting of the most played rivalry in college football.